Top 10 things you need to know about Oxfam

 Oxfam America is accredited by leading independent charity evaluators, including the BBB Wise Giving Alliance, a standards-based evaluator focusing on trust.
 Oxfam has also achieved the highest Platinum level transparency and accountability status with GuideStar, a philanthropic research organization that provides unbiased non-profit information for donors.
 These rankings place Oxfam among an elite group of charitable organizations nationally.

-We know how important it is to spend every dollar wisely; the more efficient we are, the farther your dollar goes, and the more people we can help.
+We know how important it is to spend every dollar wisely.
+The more efficient we are, the farther your dollar goes, and the more people we can help.

 4: We believe that ending poverty and injustice is about fighting inequality and bringing people together.

-Inequality sits at the intersection of our focus areas of work.
+Inequality sits at the center of our focus areas of work.
 We critically examine how this root cause of poverty and injustice shapes disparities around gender, race, and wealth.
 We make lasting change happen by bringing people together to build a more equal future.

 When someone is denied the right to own land, the right to education, access to basic services like clean water, a fair price for the crops they grow, or a fair wage for the work they do, the result is poverty.
 Fighting inequality is an essential means to ending poverty and injustice.